zipvilization/Zipvilization/world/solumworld/index.md

 - tables,
 - counters,
 - percentages,
+- transaction lists,
-- or transaction lists.
+- or block numbers.

 Those data remain underneath.

-SolumWorld translates their valid world meaning into graphical form.
+SolumWorld gives their valid world meaning graphical form.

-> **You do not only look at the data.**
+> **You do not look at the data.**
 >
 > **You look at what the data has become.**